-- Department of Prime Minister and Cabinet for the Indigenous Protected Areas and the Working on Country Fire and Weed Eradication Ranger Programs, as well as additional ranger positions and funded through the Jobs, Land and Economy Programme; - 2.
-Department of Prime Minister and Cabinet's Jobs, Land and Economy Programme for the Indigenous Tourism Development Project in the lower Gulf of Carpentaria. - 3.
-Department of the Environment for Indigenous Fire and Weed Management in the Lower Gulf of Carpentaria;

-- 4. Queensland Government's Department of Environment and Heritage Protection (EHP) for the Indigenous Ranger Programs in the Burketown and Normanton regions and Vertebrate Pest Management Project in the Southern Gulf of Carpentaria; - Department of National Parks, Sport and Racing (NPSR) for the Nest to Ocean Feral Pig Management Along the Coastlines of the Southern Gulf of Carpentaria and South Western Cape Project; - 6.
-Indigenous Land Corporation (ILC) for Exclusion Fencing Project on Delta Downs Station; and - 7.
-Southern Gulf Catchments (SGC) for fire management for weed control..
+- 1. Department of Prime Minister and Cabinet for the Indigenous Protected Areas and the Working on Country Fire and Weed Eradication Ranger Programs, as well as additional ranger positions and funded through the Jobs, Land and Economy Programme; - 2.
+Department of Prime Minister and Cabinet's Jobs, Land and Economy Programme for the Indigenous Tourism Development Project in the lower Gulf of Carpentaria; - 3.
+Department of Prime Minister and Cabinet's Remote Australia Strategy for development of an Indigenous owned and operated commercial fishing business; - 4.
+Department of the Environment for Indigenous Fire and Weed Management in the Lower Gulf of Carpentaria; - 5.
+Queensland Government's Department of Environment and Heritage Protection (EHP) for the Indigenous Ranger Programs in the Burketown and Normanton regions and Vertebrate Pest Management Project in the Southern Gulf of Carpentaria; - 6.
+Department of National Parks, Sport and Racing (NPSR) for the Nest to Ocean Feral Pig Management Along the Coastlines of the Southern Gulf of Carpentaria and South Western Cape Project; - 7.
+Southern Gulf NRM (SGNRM) for control of woody weeds in the Southern Gulf and Northern Gulf NRM region as well as environmental management activities on Wernadinga Station for the control of invasive pest animals and weeds; - 8.
+Department of Agriculture and Water's Northern Australia Quarantine Strategy for capability building of Ranger groups in the CLCAC's region; and, - 9.
+Queensland Community Fund for Frontline Management Training for Senior Rangers.